-- fixedAtoms < are there fixed atoms? > Acceptable Values: on or off
+- fixedAtoms < are there fixed atoms? >

+Acceptable Values: on or off

 Default Value: off

 Description: Specifies whether or not fixed atoms are present.

-- fixedAtomsForces < are forces between fixed atoms calculated? >

-Acceptable Values: on or off

-Default Value: off
+- fixedAtomsForces < are forces between fixed atoms calculated? > Acceptable Values: on or off Default Value: off

 Description: Specifies whether or not forces between fixed atoms are calculated.
-This option is required for constant pressure or to turn fixed atoms off in the middle of a simulation.
+This option is required to turn fixed atoms off in the middle of a simulation.
+These forces will affect the pressure calculation, and you should leave this option off when using constant pressure if the coordinates of the fixed atoms have not been minimized.
+The use of constant pressure with significant numbers of fixed atoms is not recommended.

 - fixedAtomsFile < PDB file containing fixed atom parameters >

 Acceptable Values: UNIX filename

 Default Value: coordinates

 Description: PDB file to use for the fixed atom flags for each atom.
-If this parameter is not specified, then the PDB file specified by coordinates is used. - fixedAtomsCol < column of PDB containing fixed atom parameters > Acceptable Values: X, Y, Z, O, or B

-Description: Column of the PDB file to use for the containing fixed atom parameters for each atom.
+If this parameter is not specified, then the PDB file specified by coordinates is used. - fixedAtomsCol < column of PDB containing fixed atom parameters > Acceptable Values: X, Y, Z, O, or B Default Value: O Description: Column of the PDB file to use for the containing fixed atom parameters for each atom.
 The coefficients can be read from any floating point column of the PDB file.
 A value of 0 indicates that the atom is not fixed.